What is the difference between Active and Passive for FTP?

 By default SyncBackPro, SyncBackSE, SyncBackLite and SyncBackFree use passive mode.
 In most cases you do not need to change it.
 However, if when running a profile the connection times out when trying to scan the FTP server, try switching to active mode (by unticking the passive option).

 An alternative to using FTP is to use SyncBack Touch.
 SyncBack Touch is a cross-platform file server.
-It lets SyncBackPro and SyncBackSE copy files to and from another device, e.g. Windows, OS X or Android device, over the network (LAN or Internet) just like an FTP server.
+It lets SyncBackPro and SyncBackSE copy files to and from another device, e.g. Windows, macOS, Linux or Android device, over the network (LAN or Internet) just like an FTP server.
 SyncBackFree and SyncBackLite cannot use SyncBack Touch.

 Simply install SyncBack Touch on the device you want to the access the files on and then create a profile in SyncBackPro/SE to use that device.